SheepTactics/Pi-5-llama.cpp-install-huggingface-llm-and-run-custom-made-easy/README.md

-Just Paste into console console terminal.
+Just Paste all in one into the console terminal.
 Creates a personality folder, a settings folder, a installed models folder and a launcher, all are linked and work together.
 Go into config and paste a link to the hugging face model you want then run the executeable.
 The script handles all dependencies and builds everything you need with no bulky overhead like Python or Ollama.